Liberation of Kherson

-On 11 November 2022, the Armed Forces of Ukraine (ZSU) recaptured the city of Kherson and other areas of Kherson Oblast and parts of Mykolaiv Oblast on the right bank of the Dnieper river.
-The Russian Armed Forces, which had occupied the city since 2 March, withdrew to the left bank over the course of 9–11 November 2022.
-The events were a result of the 2022 Ukrainian southern counteroffensive during the 2022 Russian invasion of Ukraine.
+On 11 November 2022, the Armed Forces of Ukraine liberated and recaptured the city of Kherson and other areas of the Kherson Oblast and parts of the Mykolaiv Oblast on the right bank of the Dnipro River from Russian control.
+The Russian Armed Forces, which had occupied the city since 2 March 2022, withdrew and retreated to the left bank of the Kherson Oblast over the course of 9–11 November 2022.

+The Ukrainian soldiers were greeted with cheers and large celebrations in the city square.
+The events were the culmination of the 2022 Kherson counteroffensive, and were seen as a large blow to Russian president Vladimir Putin, who had declared Kherson to be "part of Russia forever".

 Background

-After the 24 February invasion of Ukraine, Russian forces surrounded the city of Kherson in late February, and occupied it on 2 March 2022, after heavy fighting the previous day.
+After the 24 February invasion of Ukraine, Russian forces surrounded the city of Kherson in late February, and occupied it on 2 March 2022, after heavy fighting the previous week.

 In September 2022, Russia announced the annexation of the oblast along with three others, in a widely condemned move.

-On 9 November, Russian general Sergey Surovikin announced the withdrawal of troops from Kherson and the west bank of the Dnieper.
+On 9 November, Russian general Sergey Surovikin announced the withdrawal of troops from Kherson and the right bank of the Dnieper.
 He claimed that the reasoning for this decision was that Kherson and nearby settlements were not able to be properly supplied and that civilians were in danger from Ukrainian shelling.

 Withdrawal and liberation

 Ukrainian Armed Forces advancing

 On 10 November, a video emerged appearing to show the Ukrainian flag flying in Snihurivka.

-Ukrainian forces also had regained control of the village of Kyselivka, fifteen kilometers northwest of Kherson.
-On the same day, Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi stated that Ukrainian forces had taken back 41 settlements near Kherson since 1 October.
+Ukrainian forces had also regained control of the village of Kyselivka, fifteen kilometers northwest of Kherson.
+On the same day, the commander-in-chief of the Armed Forces of Ukraine Valerii Zaluzhnyi stated that Ukrainian forces had taken back 41 settlements near Kherson since 1 October.

-Ukrainian officials estimated half of the Russian soldiers had been withdrawn across the Dnipro by the evening of 10 November.
+Ukrainian officials estimated that half of the Russian soldiers had been withdrawn across the Dnipro by the evening of 10 November.
 In the early morning of 11 November, Russian infantrymen were seen walking across a pontoon bridge to the eastern shore.
 Ukrainian armour and columns closed in on Kherson proper as they moved past several towns, villages and suburbs, where they were greeted by cheering and flag-waving civilians.